linz/linz-bde-schema/README.md

 psql $DB_NAME -c "CREATE EXTENSION dbpatch SCHEMA _patches"
 ```

-You can then execute the installed SQL file with something like:
+You can then execute the installed SQL files with something like:

 ```shell
 for file in /usr/share/linz-bde-schema/sql/*.sql